 Another difference between organic and non-organic mulches are their longevity.
 Because organic mulches do decompose to benefit the soil, this also means that they will not last as long and need to be replaced more often.
 While non-organic mulches do not provide the soil-nutrient benefits of organic mulches, they will last longer because they do not break down.
 Additionally, non-organic mulches are much less likely to attract above-ground pests, though their insulation of the soil can still create harborage areas for below-ground pests (such as termites).

-In any case, mulch should be use fairly sparingly to prevent termites who may see the mulch as harborage or food.
-If you have an existing, or have had a previous, termite issues, this is especially critical.
-Although termites aren't really “attracted” to an area, but if there are any around the property, they can easily tunnel to the mulch - then beneath and into the wood of your home - to build out their colonies.
+In any case, mulch should be used fairly sparingly to prevent termites which may see the mulch as harborage or food.
+If you have an existing or have had a previous, termite issues, this is especially critical.
+Although termites aren't really “attracted” to an area, if there are any around the property, they can easily tunnel to the mulch - then beneath and into the wood of your home - to build out their colonies.
 Because both organic and non-organic mulches cause moisture retention, which the termites also seek, both can be an issue – and should never be laid as to contact any wood of the home or other structure.